MicrosoftDocs/customer-insights/ci-docs/journeys/email-insights.md

 User agents are labeled as:

 - "Unknown" when the agent couldn't be detected.
-- "Other" when the agent can be detected but is noncategorized, such as a local provider.
+- "Other" when the agent can be detected but is non-categorized yet, such as a local provider.

-Learn more about the list of Globally Unique Identifiers (GUIDs) to map data on email clients, device types, browsers, and operating systems to Fabric: [Map GUIDs to email clients, browsers, operating systems, and device types](map-guids.md)

 :::image type="content" source="media/email-insights-device.png" alt-text="Screenshot of email insights device type dashboard." lightbox="media/email-insights-device.png":::

 > [!NOTE]
 > Data related to user agents may be partial or missing depending on when your journey was running, especially if it was active before August 2024.
+> If you are building custom reports learn more about the list of Globally Unique Identifiers (GUIDs) to map data on email clients, device types, browsers, and operating systems as this appear in Microsoft Fabric: [Map GUIDs to email clients, browsers, operating systems, and device types](map-guids.md)

 ## Link insights